d-morrison/IntroStatActivities/_book/03-EDA-categorical.md

 |    \hspace{1in}     |   |   |         |
 | Total |   |   | 100,000 |

    c.
 Find $P(\mbox{A and B})$.
 What does this probability represent in the context of the problem?
 \vspace{.8in}

    d.
 Find the probability that a child with a positive RADT actually has strep throat.
 What is the notation used for this probability?

+\vspace{.8in}

+   e.
+What is the probability that a child does not have strep given that they have a positive test?
+What is the notation used for this probability?

 \newpage